ml-jku/chef/index.md

 test set are less similar.
 However, also the domain shift in *tiered*Imagenet is rather small.

-The main purpose of our work, however, is to tackle large domain shifts.
+The main purpose of our work, however, is to tackle **large domain shifts**.
 For that, training on Imagenet or a subset of Imagenet is considered.
 The resulting models are evaluated on the [cross-domain few-shot learning benchmark](https://arxiv.org/abs/1912.07200) that consists of specific datasets like images of plant diseases, from satellites, of skin lesions, or X-rays.
-To also explore domains other than images, we investigate domain shifts in drug design tasks.
+To also explore domains other than images, we investigate **domain shifts in drug design tasks**.
 Such experiments can help to utilize models for designing drugs for new diseases like COVID19.

 ![](assets/domain_shift.png)